Spring Rock Concert

 The second half of the evening saw the School’s senior musicians take to the stage, with Tobias Droy performing an iconic version of Tom Misch’s ‘Man Like You’ , and the Lower Sixth band, Avenue, carrying out the second Kings of Leon number of the night, ‘Temple’.

 The Senior Rock Band closed the show, first performing a psychedelic cover of Gary Jules’ ‘Mad World’, before ending with a powerful rendition of rock classic ‘Hotel California’.

-Compères Paul Wilkinson and Denil Manuel presided over the evening with typical humour and wit.
+Compères Paul Wilkinson and Denil Manuel presided over the evening with typical good humour and wit.
 Recognition must also go to our music teachers, Mr Willmott and Mr Pym, who have tutored the School’s rock bands brilliantly for many years now.

-Music Teacher, and organiser of the evening, Mr Alex Fox, praised all those involved:
+Music teacher, and organiser of the evening, Mr Alex Fox, praised all those involved: